Sirihn/basic-2d-game/README.md

 ## ![Green Circle](images/green-circle.png) Beginner

-- Change the colors that are being used. :ballot_box_with_check:
-- Change the image files that are being used. :ballot_box_with_check:
-- Change how many points you get per coin. :ballot_box_with_check:
-- Make instance or class variables to control hardcoded values like the ones just mentioned. :ballot_box_with_check:
-- Use WASD instead of arrows for movement. :ballot_box_with_check:
-- Change the dimensions of the game board. :ballot_box_with_check:
-- Make a new coin appear whenever the player picks one up. :ballot_box_with_check:
 - Change the tile size.
   - Remember to update your image files, or scale the images.